 The Act would enable all qualified state residents to apply for a standard Massachusetts Drivers License, regardless of immigration status, while keeping our Commonwealth in full compliance with REAL ID requirements.

-BIO, as part of the Driving Families Forward Coalition, fully supports the Act as a way to empower our immigrant neighbors to live independent lives and contribute to the success of the Berkshires.
+BIO, fully supports the Act as a way to empower our immigrant neighbors to live independent lives and contribute to the success of the Berkshires.
 And it's a way to protect our community members while making sure that all our state’s drivers pass the same test and understand the rules of the road.

 Taking Urgent Action

-After the Massachusetts Major Cities Chiefs of Police Association (MMCCPA) endorsed the Act on January 21st, BIO joined the Driving Families Forward Coalition in building support in the Berkshires.
+After the Massachusetts Major Cities Chiefs of Police Association (MMCCPA) endorsed the Act, BIO joined the Driving Families Forward Coalition in building support in the Berkshires.